oliviawestmacottssw/SSW.Rules.Content/rules/management---is-your-client-clear-on-the-definition-of-a-bug/rule.md

-**Handling additional work for fixed-price contracts** Scrum wasn't designed for fixed price, fixed scope contracts, however, any new features or modifications (non-bug items) not in the original sprint or sprints are classed as additional work and are outside the scope of the contract.
+**Handling additional work for fixed-price contracts** Scrum wasn't designed for fixed price, fixed scope contracts, however, a​ny new features or modifications (non-bug items) not in the original sprint or sprints are classed as additional work and are outside the scope of the contract.
 Any tasks which **are** bugs should be marked as additional items and be completed in the current sprint if possible.
 Most importantly, after the sprint plan has been sent, **a PBI should NOT be entered as an item (additional or otherwise) in ANY sprints if they are not a bug**.
 Instead, move all non-bug items to the product backlog for future review after the warranty period for the fixed price contract has passed.

 **Handling additional work in a Scrum project**

 Any new features or modifications (non-bug items) not in the original Product Backlog are classed as additional PBI's and placed on the Product Backlog.
 Any tasks which **are** bugs found during the current Sprint should be fixed within the current Sprint.
 Any tasks which **are** bugs found outside of the current Sprint should be added to the Product Backlog.
-See [Do you know when to create bugs?](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=a497565c-0fac-4fff-bec2-4cd3278c5654 "Do you know when to create bugs?") and [Do you know the 3 steps to a PBI?](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=2c4dfc14-8084-4277-ae5e-7f5f692e4065)
+See [Do you know when to create bugs?](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=a497565c-0fac-4fff-bec2-4cd3278c5654 "Do you know when to create bugs?") and [Do you know the 3 steps to a PBI?](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=2c4dfc14-8084-4277-ae5e-7f5f692e4065)​

 ![ Adding a bug to the Product Backlog in TFS](62034c_tfs_preview_add_bug.png)